ThreeSixtyGiving/datagetter/README.md

 # 360Giving datagetter
-Scripts to download the data from the http://data.threesixtygiving.org registry
+Scripts to download the data from the http://registry.threesixtygiving.org file registry

 ## Install